john-b-yang/blog-website/drafts/testing-principles.md

 At Google, there's a company-wide emphasis on writing robust, comprehensive tests.
 Most code waiting to be checked in is complemented by a suite of tests.

+In this article, I hope my experience portrays testing as an intuitive, logical art form.
+Testing is, and should be a lot easier than a university Operating Systems or Machine Learning class.
+This article's true purpose is to introduce mainstream industry concepts, structures, and conventions that helped shape my raw, initial instincts towards the art of software testing.

 ##### Basic Terminology

 Wikipedia provides a pretty well rounded definition of unit testing: "In computer programming unit testing is a software testing method by which individual units of source code, sets of one or more computer program modules...are tested to determine whether they are fit for use."